-The leaves are elongated oval, 3 to 13 cm (1.2 to 5.2 in) long, tapered at both ends, dark glossy green on top, dull light green underneath and spirally arranged at the ends of the branches.
+The leaves are elongated oval, 3 to 13 cm (1.2 to 5.2 in) long, tapered at both ends, dark glossy green on top, dull green underneath and spirally arranged at the ends of the branches.
 They remain on the tree throughout the year.

-The fruit are harvested when mature but still firm to the touch, then they are set aside for a few days until they become soft, which indicates their readiness for eating.
+The fruit are harvested when mature but still firm to the touch, and then they are set aside for a few days until they become soft, which indicates their readiness for eating.

 The wood is dark red, very hard and heavy, averaging about 860 kgs per cubic meter (54 lbs per cubic ft), with good natural resistance to rot and decay.
-When available, it is used in heavy construction, railway sleepers and for tool handles.
-However, the tree is not usually felled in areas where the fruit is eaten or the latex harvested.
+When available, it is used in heavy construction, railway sleepers and for making tool handles.
+However, the tree is not usually felled in areas where the fruit is eaten or the latex collected.

 New plants can be started from seed, cuttings, grafting or air-layering (circumposing).
 Seedling trees are, however, notoriously slow-growing and take a long time to come into fruiting.
 Vegetatively propagated trees start flowering and fruiting when three to five years old.

 Performs best on free-draining clay-loam, loam sandy-loam and loamy-sand soils of a moderately acid to alkaline nature, generally with a pH of 5.0 to 8.0, and on sites with full to partial sun exposure.
 It has good tolerance to limestone soils but poor tolerance to slow-draining and waterlogged soils.